Anfernee Simons: Early life

-Simons was rated as a five-star recruit and was ranked as the 7th best player in the 2018 class by 247Sports.com.
-Originally, he planned to enter the University of Louisville, but as a result of the basketball sex scandal of 2015 at the university and its involvement in the 2017–18 NCAA Division I men's basketball corruption scandal, he ultimately decommitted from Louisville, saying that he was most interested in the University of South Carolina, North Carolina State University, the University of Tennessee, and the University of Florida.
-In January 2018, he then said that he was "most likely" going to bypass college and enter the 2018 NBA Draft, albeit without hiring an agent.
+Simons was rated as a five-star recruit and was ranked as the seventh-best player in the 2018 class by 247Sports.com.
+Originally, he planned to enter the University of Louisville, but as a result of the school's basketball sex scandal of 2015 and involvement in the 2017–18 NCAA Division I men's basketball corruption scandal, he decommitted from Louisville, saying that he was most interested in the University of South Carolina, North Carolina State University, the University of Tennessee, and the University of Florida.
+In January 2018, he then said that he was "most likely" going to bypass college and enter the 2018 NBA draft, albeit without hiring an agent.
 In March 2018 he confirmed his decision, and later removed his name from the 2018 Nike Hoop Summit and Jordan Brand Classic.
-On March 20, 2018, ESPN ranked him as the 19th best prospect in the draft.
+On March 20, 2018, ESPN ranked him as the 19th-best prospect in the draft.
 Simons was later named one of the 69 players invited to the 2018 NBA Draft Combine that year.